particle-iot/docs/src/content/guide/tools-and-features/firmware-manager.md

 - [OSX](https://binaries.particle.io/updater/particle_firmware_manager-v0.5.3-osx.zip)

+## Troubleshooting

+### Device not detected

+If the application doesn't detect your device, try disconnecting and reconnecting the device.
+This is especially true on Windows after installing the USB drivers - Windows will not detect the device using the newly installed drivers until the device has been disconnected and reconnected.

 ### Update stops halfway

-If the update gets stuck or you see an error message, try starting the process with the device in safe mode.
+If the update gets stuck or you see an error message, try following these steps

+- Close the device updater if it's already open
+- Connect the device directly to your computer rather than via USB hubs
 - Restart the device in [Safe Mode](/guide/getting-started/modes/electron/#safe-mode)
-- Close the device updater if it's already open
+- When the device has connected to the cloud, put the device in [listening mode](/guide/getting-started/modes/electron/#listening-mode)
-- Launch the device updater and proceed with the update
+- launch the device updater and perform the update as described above

 We hope that fixes it for you, but if you are still experiencing problems, please check our [GitHub Issues](https://github.com/spark/device-updater/issues) and file a new issue.